 The Jewish Museum offers fall, spring, and summer internships for undergraduate and graduate students, and beginning professionals.
 Most internships are unpaid and are available in a wide range of museum departments including curatorial affairs, collections and exhibitions, membership, marketing and communications, and development.
 Our internship program is highly competitive, and acceptance is based upon academic achievements, interests, experience, related skills, motivation, and availability.
 Time commitments are flexible and can range from as little as fourteen hours to thirty-five hours per week depending on availability and the department's needs.
 The Jewish Museum encourages diversity and welcomes applicants from all backgrounds.

 For information about our Teen Intern program, please click here.

 Exact start and end dates are flexible

-The Marketing and Creative Services Department at the Jewish Museum is offering an excellent opportunity for an individual who is interested in communications, who would like hands-on experience creating graphics for a non-profit, art and culture museum.
-As an intern in the department you may be asked to work on a variety of projects that include assisting with print design, print production, website and motion graphics and more.
-You will be invited to attend department meetings and staff/docent exhibition training.
+The Marketing and Creative Services Department at The Jewish Museum is offering an excellent opportunity for an individual who is interested in communications, who would like hands-on experience creating graphics for a non-profit, art and culture museum.

-We are looking for inspired individuals who would like to join the Curatorial Team of the Jewish Museum and develop their knowledge of exhibition realization in a professional, supportive environment.
-The Judaica intern will be assigned to assist the Henry J. Leir Curator with research, correspondence, as well as general administration in connection with forthcoming exhibitions, presentations, and collection-related matters.
-The intern will help with exhibitions related to difference and repetition in both ceremonial and contemporary art, as well as to contemporary ceramic sculpture.
+We are looking for inspired individuals who would like to join the Curatorial Team of the Jewish Museum and develop their knowledge of museum administration and exhibition realization in a professional, supportive environment.

 Volunteers play an integral role at the Jewish Museum, providing support to all aspects of Museum operations.